 How are Drops priced?

-Creators of the drop decide on a fixed price for their drop.
+Creators of the drop decide on Fixed or Dynamic Pricing for their drop.

 Who pays the gas for Drops?